RichiHadzhiev/SauceyBird/README.md

 # SauceyBird
-This is a Flappy Bird like game.
+This is a Flappy Bird like mobile game.